Yoko Ono: Relationship with the Beatles

 Lennon and Ono were injured in a car crash in June 1969, partway through recording Abbey Road.
 According to journalist Barry Miles, a bed with a microphone was then installed in the studio so that Ono could make artistic comments about the album.
 Miles thought Ono's continual presence in the studio during the latter part of the Beatles' career put strain on Lennon's relationship with the other band members.
 George Harrison got into a shouting match with Lennon after Ono took one of his chocolate digestive biscuits without asking.

 The English press dubbed Ono "the woman who broke up the Beatles", which had been foreseen by Paul McCartney in 1969 during the group's rehearsals for their film and album Let It Be, when he said "It's going to be such an incredible sort of comical thing, like, in fifty years' time, you know: 'They broke up 'cause Yoko sat on an amp.
 In an interview with Dick Cavett, Lennon explicitly denied that Ono broke up the Beatles, and Harrison said during an interview with Cavett that the problems within the group began long before Ono came onto the scene.
 Ono herself has said that the Beatles broke up without any direct involvement from her, adding "I don't think I could have tried even to break them up."

 While the Beatles were together, every song written by Lennon or McCartney was credited as Lennon–McCartney regardless of whether the song was a collaboration or written solely by one of the two (except for those appearing on their first album, Please Please Me, which originally credited the songs to McCartney–Lennon).
 In 1976, McCartney released a live album called Wings over America, which credited the five Beatles tracks as P. McCartney–J. Lennon compositions, but neither Lennon nor Ono objected.
 After Lennon's death, however, McCartney again attempted to change the order to McCartney–Lennon for songs that were solely or predominantly written by him, such as "Yesterday", but Ono would not allow it, saying she felt this broke an agreement that the two had made while Lennon was still alive, and the surviving former Beatle argued that such an agreement never existed.
-A spokesman for Ono said McCartney was making "an attempt to rewrite history".